SAMMISolutions/docs/doc_posts/_commands-obs-sources/change_settings.md

 ---
-title: "Source Change Settings"
+title: "Change Settings"
-num: 2
+num: 10
 ---
 Changes settings of a source.
 Not to be confused with item transform settings. \
 Requires the same formatting that is used in the OBS JSON file.\